 Watch this short informative video by Dr. John Balmes that explains the many risk factors for developing asthma.
 (1.5 min.)
-A Story of Health ASTHMA: A Multifactorial Disease Brett's mother sometimes wonders what caused Brett's asthma, and why so many of his friends have it.
+Cognitive References John Balmes MD, Professor and Division Chief of Occupational and Environmental Medicine at San Francisco General Hospital, University of California, San Francisco ASTHMA: A Multifactorial Disease Brett's mother sometimes wonders what caused Brett's asthma, and why so many of his friends have it.
 The causes of asthma in Brett may differ considerably from the causes of asthma in another person, or the prevalent causes of asthma in a population.